Why is My Website Not Showing in Google Search?

 6. Create a listing for your site on Google My Business

-This tip is for brick and mortar businesses with physical locations.
+This tip is for brick-and-mortar businesses with physical locations.

-Google My Business links your site to a map listing, so when people look for your business or search using keywords linked to your business, they will find a Google map listing and can click through to your website for more information.
+Google My Business links your site to a map listing, so when people look for your business or search using keywords related to your business, they will find a Google map listing and can click through to your website for more information.

 7. Have content that is relevant to your business

 Use articles or other material specific to your products and services.
 Don’t use filler that is only loosely related.